HelenMao/MAG-Edit/README.md

-### MAG-Edit: Localized Image Editing in Complex Scenarios via Mask-Based Attention-Adjusted Guidance
+### MAG-Edit: Localized Image Editing in Complex Scenarios via Mask-Based Attention-Adjusted Guidance  (ACM MM2024)

 This repository is the official implementation of MAG-Edit.